swift-lang/swift-t/README.md

 If you are not doing development, prepackaged distributions are available at http://www.mcs.anl.gov/exm/local/guides/swift.html

-The Swift/T user guide is currently available at: http://www.mcs.anl.gov/exm/local/guides/swift.html
+The Swift/T user guide is available online at: http://www.mcs.anl.gov/exm/local/guides/swift.html

+You can find the documentation corresponding to this version of Swift/T in the stc sub-project under docs.
+See Documentation section for instructions on building.

 Prerequisites
 -------------